 Responding in the ways offered above, by describing the things we do that we enjoy, that bring us pleasure and challenge, that we have chosen to commit time to regularly, we are presenting a much fuller picture of our lives and our selves.
 And this would lead to much deeper conversation about the things that matter.

 Of course, there are people who do work that actually encompasses the activities and interests about which they are most passionate.
 And this is really the dream, isn’t it?
 But even in these cases, I do not think that telling someone one’s job title alone provides a sufficient picture of who they are.
 You’re a financial planner and you absolutely love going to work every single day?
 Terrific.
 But this is still just one component of how you spend your time.
-How different our interactions with one another would be if we didn’t stop at finding out how someone earns a paycheck, and stopped deciding that we know who someone is based on their job title.
+How different our interactions with one another would be if we didn’t stop at finding out how someone earns a paycheck, and quit assuming that we know who someone is based on their job title.
 Perhaps a better question might be:

 These are a few of my favorite phrases to hear in career counseling work: